 Development is also expected to occur to meet the demands for residential and commercial uses created by population growth.
 To the northwest, west, and southwest of CMH, infill development and/or redevelopment could occur along Stelzer Road and Cassady Avenue.
-To the south and east of the Airport, new residential development could occur through infill within existing neighborhoods and new subdivision development.
-Details about new residential development that is is underway or proposed within the GSA is included in Appendix D. Properties that are under development or proposed for development are displayed as "transitional / mixed-use" on the Future (2025) NEM.
+To the south and east of the Airport, new residential development could occur through infill within existing neighborhoods and new subdivision development on large tracts of vacant land.
+Details about new residential development that is underway or proposed within the GSA is included in Appendix D. Properties that are under development or proposed for development are displayed as "transitional / mixed-use" on the Future (2029) NEM.